-According to Kotler and Keller (2011), consumer's purchasing decision which in this case were the students, is an action process consists of: problem recognition, information search, evaluation of alternatives, purchase decision, and post-purchase behavior.
+According to Kotle 45d Keller (2011), consumer's purchasing decision which in this case were the students, is an action process consists of: problem recognition, information search, evaluation of alternatives, purchase decision, and post-purchase behavior.
 Furthermore, Schiffman and Kanuk (2008) explain about the factors that influence consumer purchase decisions, which are (1) the marketing mix of services in terms of product and price, (2) social and cultural environment which in this case is the family, (1) the field of psychology which in this case is the motivation.

-In the selection of Private Universities in Jambi province, the factors we put into consideration are Positioning as well as company's image.
+In the selection of Private Universities in Jambi 130 vince, the factors we put into consideration are Positioning as well as company's image.
 By definition, positioning is the act of designing the company's offer so that it occupies a distinct and value placed in the targeted customer mind".
 The meaning is that, searching for 'position' in the market; this step is done after determining the segmentation strategy used.
 In other words, positioning is an action or measurements from the manufacturer to design company's image and value of deals where consumers within a particular segment will understand and appreciate a certain segment, then understand and appreciate a company, compared to its competitors.

-The next variable that influences selection decision of choosing Colleges in Jambi Province is the image of the College itself.
+The next variable that influences selection decision of choosing Content of the College itself.
 Company's image, according to Kotler (2002) is the consumer's perception of the company or its products.
-According to Kotler, image cannot be implanted in the minds of consumers in a day and night or disseminated through the media only.
-Instead, the image should be conveyed through every means of communication available and deployed continuously since without a strong image, it is extremely difficult for a company to attract new customers and retain existing customers.
+According to Kotler, image content of the company or its products.
+According to Kotler, image content of the company or its products.
+According to Kotler, image content of the company or its products.
+According to Kotler, image content of the consumer's perception of the company or its products.
+According to Kotler, image content of the consumer's perception of the company or its products.
+According to Kotler, image content on the minds of consumers in a day and night or disseminated through the media only.
+Instead, the image should be conveyed through every means of communication available and deployed continuously since without a strong image, it is extremely difficult for a company to attra content of the consumer's perception of the consumer's perception of the consumer's perception of the company or its products.
+According to Kotler, image content of the consumer's perception of the company or its products.
+According to Kotler, image content or instance of the consumer's perception of the company or its products.
+According to Kotler, image content or instance or insta